danieldulaney/danieldulaney.github.io/content/posts/pxe-from-scratch-1/index.md

     link/ether 08:00:27:d5:c3:a1 brd ff:ff:ff:ff:ff:ff
 ```

 We'll need to pick an IP address range to run our PXE boot network.
-I arbitrarily picked the 192.168.5.0/24 subnet, and chose 192.168.5.1 as the pxe-host IP, but any private address range could work.
+I arbitrarily picked the 192.168.5.0/24 subnet and chose 192.168.5.1 as the pxe-host IP, but any private address range could work.
 Set the static IP in pxe-host's `/etc/network/interfaces` file, then connect with `ifup`.

 ```
 # pxe-host /etc/network/interfaces